Princess Joséphine-Charlotte of Belgium: Grand Duchess

 As a Belgian princess, Joséphine-Charlotte brought a wealth of elegance, taste and refinement to her new homeland.
 She carried out many social, cultural and humanitarian duties.
 She focused on several initiatives that she would ardently support, particularly matters pertaining to children and families.
-After the accession of Grand Duke Jean in 1964, the Grand Ducal family, who initially lived at Betzdorf Castle, moved to the Berg Castle.
-Grand Duchess Joséphine-Charlotte actively involved in the renovation of the castle.
+Unlike her predecessors, Joséphine-Charlotte played her role as Grand Duchess perfectly, albeit always reservedly, which resulted in Joséphine-Charlotte's low popularity among the Luxembourgers.
+She also never fully mastered the Luxembourgish language.
+After the accession of Grand Duke Jean in 1964, the Grand Ducal family, who initially lived at Betzdorf Castle, moved to Berg Castle.
+Grand Duchess Joséphine-Charlotte was actively involved in the renovation of the castle.

 As Grand Duchess, she often accompanied her husband on foreign visits, as well as many events within Luxembourg itself.
 She and the Grand Duke made numerous state visits such as to the Vatican and Brazil in 1965, the United Kingdom in 1972, USSR and Tunisia in 1975, Senegal in 1977, China in 1979, and the United States in 1984.
 During her tenure as a consort, she and her husband hosted 39 state visits to Luxembourg.